 - Section 2: To place the search form and search results

 Before getting started, make sure you have upgraded your Elementor to the pro version in case you haven’t done so.
-Once you are ready, go to Templates -> Theme Builder on your WordPress dashboard.
-Click the Add New button to create a new template (or you can click the Try it Now button to try the theme builder on Elementor 3.0).
+Once you are ready, go to Templates -> Theme Builder on your WordPress dashboard to open the Theme Builder screen.
+Click the plus icon on the Search Results label on the left panel.